 - Examine Mental Illness Trajectories Across the Lifespan

 The branch supports research aimed at developing an integrative understanding of basic brain-behavior processes that provide the foundation for understanding behavior and mental illness including studies that contribute basic knowledge of the cellular and molecular processes driving the structure and function of neural circuits, with a focus on those most relevant to mental illnesses.

 Further details can be obtained by reviewing the descriptions of individual programs.
-Applicants are strongly encouraged to align projects according to the NIMH Strategic Plan (see Funding Strategy), along with NIMH guidance on the use of model organisms for mental health-relevant research (NOT-MH-19-053), biological investigations of genes associated with disease risk (NOT-MH-18-035), and enhancing the reliability of NIMH-supported research through rigorous study design and reporting (NOT-MH-14-004).
+Applicants are strongly encouraged to align projects according to the NIMH Strategic Plan (see Funding Strategy), along with NIMH guidance on the use of model organisms for mental health-relevant research (biological investigations of genes associated with disease risk (NOT-MH-18-035), and enhancing the reliability of NIMH-supported research through rigorous study design and reporting (NOT-MH-14-004).

 Potential applicants are strongly encouraged to contact the appropriate NIMH Program Officer to determine how well their proposals align with NIMH priorities.

 Susan E. Koester, Ph.D.